How to Develop and Improve Your Shred Guitar Skills

 You should persevere, not cower back like a monkey.

-Be the lion and charge ahead.
+Be a lion and charge ahead.

 In other words you should use your weaknesses as a platform to propel yourself to the next level, sort of like stepping-stones.